dask/dask-gateway/docs/source/index.rst

   equally well in the cloud as on-premise.
 Natively supports Kubernetes, Hadoop/YARN, and HPC Job Queueing systems.

-- **Robust to Failure**: The gateway can be restarted or failover without losing existing clusters.
-Allows for seemless upgrades and restarts without disrupting users.
+- **Robust to Failure**: The gateway can be restarted or experience failover without losing existing clusters.
+Allows for seamless upgrades and restarts without disrupting users.

 Architecture Overview